andis-sprinkis/snippet/vim_num_list_gen_incr_decr.md

-# Generating and modifying an incremental or decremental numerical range in Vim
+# Generating and modifying an incremental or decremental numerical range list in Vim

 ## Using `<C-a>`, `<C-x>`